m6ttw/12_2_hw_quiz/polymorphism_composition_quiz.md

 6. What do we mean by 'composition' in reference to object-oriented programming?

-    When an object's properties don't exist outside of that object
+    When objects are parts of another object

 7. When would you use composition?
 Provide a simple example in Java.

+    When we want an object to be part of another object e.g. having a brain as part of a Person

 8. Give a difference between composition and aggregation?

+    With aggregation objects contained in an object can exist outwith that object

 9. What is/are the advantage(s) of using composition/aggregation?